Jak 3

-Jak 3 is a 2004 action-adventure video game developed by Naughty Dog and published by Sony Computer Entertainment for the PlayStation 2.
+Jak 3 is a 2004 action-adventure platformer video game developed by Naughty Dog and published by Sony Computer Entertainment for the PlayStation 2 (PS2).
 The game is the sequel to Jak II (2003) and serves as the conclusion of the trilogy.
 The story of the previous games continues as the player takes on the dual role of recurring protagonists Jak and Daxter.
 It adds new weapons, devices and playable areas.
-The game was followed by Jak X: Combat Racing (2005).
+A spin-off, Jak X: Combat Racing, was released in 2005.
+A remastered version was released as part of the Jak and Daxter Collection in 2012, and a limited edition physical version for the PlayStation 4 was released by Limited Run Games in 2019.